AdobeDocs/campaign.en/help/v8/reporting/delivery-reports.md

 >[!NOTE]
 >
 >The domain names displayed in this report are defined in the itemized list used at cube level.
 To change, add or remove default domains, edit the **[!UICONTROL Domains]** itemized list and modify values and aliases.
-For more on this, refer to [this section](../../platform/using/managing-enumerations.md).
 The **[!UICONTROL Others]** category includes domain names that don't belong to any value of the itemized list.
+>
+>Learn how to access and configure your enumerations in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/administration-basics/managing-enumerations.html){target="_blank"}.

 **[!UICONTROL 4.
 Generated click streams]**